-A rider wishing to make a protest arising under article 3.002 may do so through the Club Manager (at BMXNZ Major Meetings) or a nominated Club Representative (at any other calendared meetings) only.
+A rider wishing to make a protest arising under article 3.004 below may do so only in writing.

-The protest must be communicated by the rider's Club manager to the Chief Commissaire or Appeals Commissaire (if appointed) within 15 minutes of the posting of the results that has given rise to the protest.
+The protest must be submitted by the rider's team manager to the Chief Commissaire or Appeals Commissaire (if appointed) within 15 minutes of the posting of the results that has given rise to the protest.

-All results shall be posted online or affixed to a points board (or both) with a time stamp of posting for reference purposes.
+All results shall be posted with a time stamp of posting for reference purposes.